quality-liquid/cupid_code/Dev/README.md

-run `./setup.sh` to install poetry and node_modules run `./start.sh` to start the django server and the vue.js middleware run `./stop.sh` to stop the django server and the vue.js middleware
+run `./setup.sh` to install poetry and node_modules run `./start.sh` to start the django server and the vue.js middleware run `./stop.sh` to stop the django server and the vue.js middleware run `./restart.sh` to restart the django server and the vue.js middleware

 tmux ls to see what sessions are running tmux kill-session -t my_session to kill the session